hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

 Creating a project
 ~~~~~~~~~~~~~~~~~~

-The ``create`` sub-command allows you to create a new RStudio Project alongside its vsc-Rproject environment.
+The command ``vsc-rproject create`` allows you to create a new RStudio Project alongside its vsc-Rproject environment.

 When creating a new project, the only required argument is a project name.

-It is however strongly encouraged to also provide a "modules file".
+We recommend to always provide a "modules file" when creating new projects.
-This is a simple text file listing one module (full name and version) per line.
+This is a simple text file listing a module (full name and version) per line.
-When providing a modules file, vsc-Rproject will ensure that these modules
+With a modules file, vsc-Rproject will ensure that these modules are always
-are always loaded upon activating the vsc-Rproject environment.
+loaded upon activating the corresponding vsc-Rproject environment.
 If no modules file is provided, the default R module will be used instead.

 The following command will create a modules.txt file in your home directory,